Technique , Toolkit , Tools of the Trade A Studio Journal Will Organize Your Thoughts and Creativity

 Gustav Klimt (1863 – 1914)

-Another artist with a consistent color palette (that included real gold) is Austrian artist Gustav Klimt.
+Another artist with a consistent colour palette (that included real gold) is Austrian artist Gustav Klimt.
 The painting on the left is of Adele Bloch-Bauer.
 She was married to a rich industrialist and was Klimt’s mistress and muse.
 Many of Klimt’s paintings feature her.

 The image on the right is called“The Kiss.”
 It is the most well known of his work.
 The Kiss is so popular that it has been used commercially in all kinds of ways – clothes, calendars, coffee mugs, coasters, and key chains, to name just a few.
 Klimt tended to create additional paintings based on one of his paintings.
 It might have a different background or ornamentation on a dress.
 This way, one painting could turn out to be multiple paintings of the same subject.